 4) He knew Jesus was different

 - He knew that since the beginning of time no one had performed such a miracle.
 He knew that Jesus was not just another prophet, He was more than that.
-He was the Messiah, the Saviour of the world.
+He was the Messiah and the Savior of the world.

 5) He knew he had experienced a miracle